- We advise you to exercise normal safety precautions in the Cook Islands.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Cook Islands or authorities in the Cook Islands for the most up to date information:
+For the most up-to-date information on the Cook Islands, contact the Cook Island authorities directly at the:

 Visas are not required for visits of less than 31 days.
 From 1 December 2012, departure tax has been incorporated into the cost of airline tickets and a separate payment is no longer required.